tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Security Considerations {#security-con}

 Security considerations are provided throughout this document.
-It bears repeating that there are concerns related to the use of external PSKs related to proper identification of the TLS version 1.3 endpoints and additional risks when the external PSKs are know to a group.
+It bears repeating that there are concerns related to the use of external PSKs regarding proper identification of TLS 1.3 endpoints and additional risks when external PSKs are known to a group.

 It is NOT RECOMMENDED to share the same PSK between more than one client and server.
 However, as discussed in {{use-cases}}, there are application scenarios that may